 Weirdly, you’ll find that you might be the main attraction.
 Everywhere we went, kids were trying to take our photos or asking us for selfies.
 Makes you feel kind of famous in a weird way.
 I didn’t let them do this and was getting quite annoyed by the end of the trip.
 However, some of the girls did have a few photo ops but it did eat into their time as once you say yes to one, then they all want a photo.

-I was worried that the 5* cruise wouldn’t exactly be a our standard of 5* and I was very anxious about what to expect as there aren’t many photos online or on the Travel Talk website for it.
+I was worried that the 5* cruise wouldn’t exactly be our standard of 5* and I was very anxious about what to expect as there aren’t many photos online or on the Travel Talk website for it.
 If I’m honest, it’s more like 3* cruise and 4* service in Europe standards.
-The US would be a bit more harsh.
+The US would be a bit harsher.

-It was actually really nice and the staff on board were really lovely.
+It was actually really nice, and the staff on board were charming.
 The rooms were a bit small but I didn’t really mind.
 The bathrooms were still a bit unclean for my liking.
 My highlight had to be the view from our bedroom window (after we left the dock because before that was just the porthole windows the ship next to us).
 The sunsets up-deck weren’t that shabby either.

 We also had some decent entertainment which included a belly dancing show and a lot more chill time that the guys on the Felucca.
 Let’s not forget the all you can eat buffet with tons of options.

-I have minor OCD so I was really worried about the bathroom situation.
+I have minor OCD, so I was anxious about the bathroom situation.
 After the Morocco trip, I was a bit more prepared for what to expect but I must say it was a bit worse than Morocco.

 There was always someone in the bathrooms who would “maintain” the rooms.
 Keep it clean and stocked.
 They will hand you a rationed amount of toilet roll and that’s it.
 No more.
 You also have to pay them after you’ve done your business, which is typically about 5EGP which is about 20p and you have to pay this every time you use a public toilet.